REGION_ID is an abbreviated code that Google assigns

 - The percentage of traffic each version should receive.

-After installing the Google Cloud SDK, you run the following command to split traffic across multiple versions, for example:
+After installing the Google Cloud CLI, you run the following command to split traffic across multiple versions, for example:

 gcloud app services set-traffic [MY_SERVICE] --splits [MY_VERSION1]=[VERSION1_WEIGHT],[MY_VERSION2]=[VERSION2_WEIGHT] --split-by [IP_OR_COOKIE]